In this article, I share the tips you need to create beautiful winged eyeliner for beginners.

 2. Start Small

 Don’t go for an over the top Amy Winehouse winged eyeliner on your first try.
 Start off small and add to the look if needed.
+Remember, it’s always easier to add rather than remove eyeliner.

-3. Getting The Wing Started
+3. Start The Wing

 An important part of doing a great cat eye depends on where to place your tail (also referred to as the “wing”) at the end of your eye.
 After lining along the upper lash line, I normally start the tail at the corner of my eye (the outer corner of your eye where the top and lower lash lines meet).
+From there, I’ll draw a small line upwards and outwards towards the end of my eyebrow.

 RELATED READING: 3 Makeup Tutorials Worth The Watch